MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ---
 # Enable Microsoft Authenticator passkey sign in (preview)

-This topic lists steps to enable and enforce Microsoft Authenticator passkey sign-in for Entra ID.
-First, you'll update the Authentication methods policy to allow end users to sign in with Authenticator passkey.
-Then you'll create a custom authentication strength to enforce passkey sign-in when users access a sensitive resource.
+This article lists steps to enable and enforce Microsoft Authenticator passkey sign-in for Microsoft Entra ID.
+First, you update the Authentication methods policy to allow end users to sign in with Authenticator passkey.
+Then create a custom authentication strength to enforce passkey sign-in when users access a sensitive resource.

 ## Requirements